Dollar Surges Following Release of Retail Sales Data

 ADVERTISEMENT

-Easing tensions between the U.S. and North Korea have also helped the dollar rebound against haven currencies such as the Japanese yen and Swiss franc.
+The dollar also continues to rebound against safe-haven currencies such as the Japanese yen and Swiss franc as tensions between the U.S. and North Korea ease this week.
 North Korean state media said Tuesday that Kim Jong Un decided not to attack the U.S. territory of Guam.

 Write to Chelsey Dulaney at Chelsey.Dulaney@wsj.com